Know What is the Importance of Vitamin B Complex in Diabetes Management

 • Vitamin C and E supplements won’t fight off diabetes as well as its associated complications.

 • B12 supplement might be useful if a person experiences type 2 diabetes and is found to be deficient in vitamin.
-Individuals who have been prescribed metformin hydrochloride for type 2 diabetes have reduced levels of vitamin B12.
-If a person is on metformin hydrochloride, a discussion with a health care provider is important to get tested for a B12 deficiency periodically.
+Individuals who have been prescribed Metformin for type 2 diabetes have reduced levels of vitamin B12.
+If a person is on Metformin, a discussion with a health care provider is important to get tested for a B12 deficiency periodically.
 Research claims that people with diabetes must consume more vitamin B12 daily.

 • Alpha-lipoic acid (ALA) lowers down pain from diabetic neuropathy.